Phaserbeam/julia-auditor/README.md

 # Auditor
-Auditor is a simple program that scans a file (presumably Julia) and appends code to print all variables declared.
+Auditor is a simple program, built for MacOS (I'll make a binary soon enough for Linux), that scans a file (presumably Julia) and appends code to print all variables declared.
 A video below demos how to use Auditor via the terminal and Neovim:

 https://github.com/user-attachments/assets/536d1013-e86a-4466-a897-0a8a53935eee